 Choosing a fitting detergent for your clothes is important.
 Using the wrong detergent can actually destroy your garments.
 Never use laundry detergents such as powders as they are far too harsh for synthetic stretch fabric and will often cause the color to fade and break the fiber bindings.
 Even just a little bit of detergent can lead to color fading.

-Use a mild detergent, we recommend a mild wash soap like this, to gently rub any stains from sun-creams and oils off the fabric.
+Use a mild detergent, we recommend Almgrens organic wash soap, which is our best tried soap to date, to gently rub any stains from sun-creams and oils off the fabric.
 Rinse well in lukewarm water.

 Rinsing is really important because detergents tend to alter the fabric pH and, consequently, to interfere with the chemical bond between the dyestuff and the fiber, thus creating darker marks.